tompee26/PhotoExplorer/README.md

 This application allows you to see the beauty of Japan from the perspective of the best photographers.

-Features include:
+# Features include:<br>
-1. Browsing through different prefectures
+1. Browsing through different prefectures<br>
-2. Randomly generates quality, interesting and unique images for your viewing pleasure
+2. Randomly generates quality, interesting and unique images for your viewing pleasure<br>
-3. Displays website detail
+3. Displays website detail<br>
-4. Photo viewer to zoom images and display copyright details
+4. Photo viewer to zoom images and display copyright details<br>

-Requirements:
+# Requirements:<br>
-1. Android device running 5.0 and above
+1. Android device running 5.0 and above<br>

-Limitations:
+# Limitations:<br>
-1. Layout is optimized for android phones only
+1. Layout is optimized for android phones only<br>
-2. Landscape orientation is not supported
+2. Landscape orientation is not supported<br>
 3. Up to 20 images generated in photo list.
-Swipe down to refresh list
+Swipe down to refresh list<br>